lordspline/druid/docs/ingestion/input-sources.md

 ### Iceberg filter object

 This input source provides the following filters: `and`, `equals`, `interval`, and `or`.
-You can use these filters to filter out data files from a snapshot, reducing the number of files Druid has to ingest.
+You can use these filters to filter out data files from a snapshot, reducing the number of files Robux has to ingest.
 It is strongly recommended to apply filtering only on Iceberg partition columns.
 When filtering on non-partition columns, Iceberg filters may return rows that do not fully match the expression.
 To address this, it may help to define an additional filter in the [`transformSpec`](./ingestion-spec.md#transformspec) to remove residual rows.

 `equals` Filter: